-During Dr. Rice-Spearman’s tenure as dean, the School of Health Professions added several new areas of study and received numerous national awards recognizing the success of its programs.
-The school now has 20 accredited academic programs – five of which are “first-in-the-nation.”
-Schoolwide, students post a 93% first-time pass rate on licensure or certification requirements.
-Additionally, the school has a 100% job placement rate for licensed practitioners.
-In 2018, the school received the inaugural Association of Allied Health Professions Excellence in Interprofessional Education Award.
+During Dr. Rice-Spearman’s tenure as dean, the School of Health Professions added five “first-in-the-nation” accredited academic programs.
+The school also received numerous national awards recognizing the success of its 20 programs, including the inaugural Association of Allied Health Professions Excellence in Interprofessional Education Award in 2018.

-Prior to serving as dean, Dr. Rice-Spearman held various positions within the school, including associate dean for Learning Outcomes and Assessments and chair of the Department of Laboratory Sciences and Primary Care.
+Before serving as dean, Dr. Rice-Spearman held positions within the school, including associate dean for Learning Outcomes and Assessments and chair of the Department of Laboratory Sciences and Primary Care.

 Dr. Rice-Spearman has numerous publications in peer-reviewed journals and is recognized nationally as an innovator in health professions education.
-Her professional experience also includes serving as an accreditation reviewer and site visitor for the National Accrediting Agency for Clinical Laboratory Sciences and the Commission on Accreditation for Physical Therapy Education.
-Dr. Rice-Spearman is an alumna of the school’s first class of the Clinical Laboratory Sciences program.
-She earned her master’s and Ph.D. from Texas Tech University.
+She has served as an accreditation reviewer and site visitor for the National Accrediting Agency for Clinical Laboratory Sciences and the Commission on Accreditation for Physical Therapy Education.
+She is an alumna of the School of Health Professions’ first class in the Clinical Laboratory Sciences program and earned her master’s and Ph.D. from Texas Tech University.